vinceskahan/weewx/weewx-rtldavis/README.md

 FWIW, I found the rtldavis installation repos and instructions to be very difficult to follow, and there are many pieces downloaded throughout the installation procedure from other upstream repositories.
 Furthermore, there are edits needed if you a a US user.
 Lastly, under the hood the 'go' steps do downloads from other upstream sites.
 Assembling all the pieces at build time can be problematic and the risk is that if only one of the upstream sites disappears, it would not be possible to build a working weewx rtldavis installation from scratch.

 This repo attempts to make it easier and remove such risks.
-It contains all the consolidated sources a bash script to automate building and installing the pieces of the puzzle.
+It contains all the consolidated sources and a bash script to automate building and installing the pieces of the puzzle.

 Contents:
 =========